Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Single-BOB-Single-Eve Scenario

-According to {\bf{Corollary}} \ref{corollary:case 2 copared with FPA}, in the high signal-to-noise ratio (SNR) regime, the performance loss can be approximated as $\Delta R_{{\rm S, MA}}^{(2)} \approx 2\log_2\big(\frac{P_{\rm B}N|\Delta_{\theta}|}{2}\big)$, which is proportional to the angle difference between Bob and Eve.
+According to {\bf{Corollary} \ref{corollary:case 2 copared with FPA}}, in the high signal-to-noise ratio (SNR) regime, the secrecy-rate performance gain of MAs over FSAs can be approximated as $\Delta R_{{\rm MA}}^{(2)} \approx 2\log_2\big(\frac{P_{\rm B}N|\Delta_{\theta}|}{2}\big)$, which increases with the angle difference between Bob and Eve in a logarithmic order.
 This can be intuitively understood, as a smaller angular separation between Eve and Bob requires the FSA to form a narrower beam to achieve null-steering over Eve, which in turn requires a higher carrier frequency.
-The increased carrier frequency leads to a larger channel-gain attenuation factor, thereby enlarging the performance gap between the proposed FSA and MAs.
+The increased carrier frequency leads to a larger channel-gain attenuation factor, thereby enlarging the performance gap between the proposed FSA and MA.

-Although FSAs exhibits a performance gap as compared to MAs, it still achieves significant performance improvement over the FPA.
-In particular, the achievable secrecy rate of the FPA can be obtained as
+Although FSAs exhibit a performance gap as compared to MAs, it still achieves significant performance improvement over FPAs.
+In particular, the secrecy rate of the FPA is